Student News Network: Services

+All of SNN's content is free content and Creative Commons licensed.

 Controversial works

 Student News Agency has been one of the most active and marginalized media in the field of news and has caused controversial events in each of the governments of the Islamic Republic of Iran.

 Doctor Salam

 The most marginal product of SNN is the political satire series "Doctor Salam", which deals with the current affairs of the society, criticizes the actions of government officials and has always been criticized by them.
 Every year, the anniversary of the launch of this product is held by Student News Agency, and thousands of enthusiasts and fans of this comic collection participate in places such as the 7th of Tir Martyrs' Stadium and other places.

 The celebration has always been accompanied by various fringes.
 Among them is Dr. Salam's five-year birthday party, which was scheduled to take place at Azadi Indoor Stadium.
 However, with several sabotages by the officials of the Ministry of Ershad, the license to hold the program at Azadi Stadium was revoked and it was held at the Imam Ali Stadium of the Islamic Azad University.

 So far, more than 180 episodes of this collection of socio-political satire have been produced and presented through the Student News Agency website.